Mission

 - We educate state decision-makers about the behavioral health crisis children and youth have suffered and inform efforts to address this crisis.
 Whether supporting clinics directly or securing state funding for evidence-based programs, we know that behavioral health is the #1 concern of many families and providers - and we're working hard to develop innovative solutions.

-WCAAP fights for strong families
+WCAAP fights for strong, healthy families

 - State policies can have a deep impact on family financial well-being.
 WCAAP voices helped to pass a Working Families Tax Credit, diaper subsidy for families in need, Paid Family and Medical Leave, and expanded free lunch programs.